DigiCARES/website/pages/about/team_section.md

 header:
     title: Team
     body: |
-        The team of DigiCARES started with the people initiating the research and requesting grants from the National Science Foundation (NSF).
-It's the researchers' work on the project that enables us to help empower communities.
-There are many other people who have contributed to the DigiCARES project in business, marketing, and other areas.
-Find our team members, and other contributors below.
+        The DigiCARES team began with the researchers who initiated the project and secured support from the National Science Foundation (NSF).
+Their ongoing work drives the scientific and technical advances that enable us to empower communities.
+Beyond the core research group, many others have contributed to DigiCARES through business, outreach, marketing, and operational support.
+Meet our team members and contributors below.
 ---

 ### Researchers